 Fruit & Berries

 You may not have expected this, but salt is actually a big attraction for rodents.
 They would consume as much as possible.
 It helps them retain water for longer and apparently they like the taste of salty foods.
+Who knew!

 If your pets are eating it, be sure that rodents will have interest in it as well.
 It doesn’t matter whether it’s cat food, dog food, or even fish food.
-It also tends to attract them quite well, because of it strong scent and the fact it’s often kept in non-sealed containers and bags.
+It also tends to attract them quite well, because of its strong scent and the fact it’s often kept in non-sealed containers and bags.
 If you keep animal food around your house we suggest you seal it in an airtight container or at least place it so the little critters can’t find or reach it.

 Some of your French cheese is missing?